 The old phrase is you ‘take your victim as you find them’.
 So you’ll need compensation for your particular losses.
 For example, if you cannot hop on your foot (because you don’t have one) it’s clear you’ll need more care and assistance post-accident.
 As for the future, it’s too soon to know how this injury will affect it.

-My advice is don’t settle yet; do some research and get a solicitor who’s used to dealing with complex orthopaedic injuries.
+My advice is don’t settle yet; do some research and get a motorcycle accident claims solicitor who’s used to dealing with complex orthopaedic injuries.
 Don’t risk prejudicing your position.